<

 Ravens: Stretching the field.
 With how Baltimore has gashed teams running the ball, it seems like the Ravens would have plenty of opportunities to go over the top of the defense.
 Ravens quarterbacks coach Tee Martin said this summer that success on long passes comes down to ball placement, timing and separation from the defender.

-What are the chances the NFL's MVP comes from this offense?
+What are the chances the NFL's MVP comes from one of these two offenses?

 Jackson reminded the football world that he's the reigning MVP when he carried Baltimore to a comeback overtime win in Cincinnati last Sunday.
 Then, there is this: No player in NFL history has thrown for 4,000 yards and rushed for over 1,000 yards in the same season, and Jackson is on pace to do both.

 Commanders: If the Commanders continue to excel, how is Daniels not a strong possibility?
-But the difficult part stems from the fact that he's only played five career games.
+But the difficult part stems from the fact that he has played only five career games.
 How does he adjust the more the league adjusts to him?

-"We got all the confidence in the world that Jayden's going to be that guy for a long time," Ertz said. --Keim
+"We got all the confidence in the world that Jayden's going to be that guy for a long time," tight end Zach Ertz said. -- Keim